Dr. Mendoza: Future of pandemic ‘in our hands’

-ROCHESTER, NY (WROC) A COVID relief package, schools, hospitals, gatherings, restrictions, and shutdowns.
-County Executive Adam Bello and Health Commissioner Dr. Michael Mendoza took the public’s concerns on during another coronavirus town hall Tuesday.
+ROCHESTER, NY (WROC) — A COVID-19 relief package, schools, hospitals, gatherings, restrictions, and shutdowns — County Executive Adam Bello and Health Commissioner Dr. Michael Mendoza took the public’s concerns on during another coronavirus town hall Tuesday.

 After the town hall, Bello said obeying the guidelines set forth will help us get out of the yellow and orange zones; the latter shutting down business in the City of Rochester and surrounding areas.